by Texas Homesteader ~

 These repurposed coffee canisters have become my own constantly-replaceable plastic food storage & transportation supply.
 How convenient!

-Our daughter was free to use it to store the cookies until they were gone & then simply recycle the container.
+Our daughter was free to use the coffee canister to store those homemade cookies until they were gone.
+Then she could simply recycle the container.

-Or heck, hopefully she will reuse it.
+Or heck, hopefully she will reuse the canister like we do.
 There are LOTS of ways to use those handy canisters #amiright??

 Say it with me, y’all: Use Whatcha Got!